 1880 – South Dakota School for the Deaf opened in Sioux Falls.

-Keller was born in Tuscumbia, Alabama.
+1880 – Helen Keller was born in Tuscumbia, Alabama.
 As a child she became deaf and blind from “Brain Fever” or “Scarlet Fever.”
-She lived to be 87 years old and died in 1968.
+She lived to be 87 years old.
+She died in 1968.

 1881 – Religious!
 Episcopal Conference of Church Workers Among Deaf was established.